scalabli/t2s/README.md

 # t2s

 **t2s** (*Text-to-Speech*), a Python library and CLI tool to interface with Google Translate's text-to-speech API.
-Write spoken `mp3` data to a file, a file-like object (bytestring) for further audio manipulation, or `stdout`.
-Or simply pre-generate Google Translate TTS request URLs to feed to an external program.
+Compose spoken `mp3` or `m4a` data to a file, a file-like object (bytestring) for further audio manipulation, or `stdout` or simply pre-produce Google Translate Text to speech demand URLs to feed to an outside program.

 <http://t2s.readthedocs.org/>

 [![PyPI version](https://img.shields.io/pypi/v/t2s.svg)](https://pypi.org/project/t2s/)